ealeksandrov/ProvisionQL/README.md

 ## Installation from Homebrew Cask

 [Homebrew cask](http://caskroom.io/) is the easiest way to install binary applications and quicklook plugins.
-If you have [homebrew](http://brew.sh/) - use 3 lines below and you are ready.
+If you have [homebrew](http://brew.sh/) - use the line below and you are ready.

 ```
-# Cask install
-brew tap caskroom/cask
-brew install brew-cask

 # ProvisionQL install
 brew cask install provisionql
 ```